 - Create a new “Website” in Matomo — set the website name to your App name

-- Modify your App source code so it sends tracking data to Matomo (clicks, settings, errors, etc.) using the Tracking API
+- Modify your App source code so it sends tracking data to Matomo (clicks, settings, errors, etc.) using the Mobile SDKs (iOS, or Android)

 Implementing tracking in an App requires technical knowledge and will take a minimum of 2 hours to implement and can take up to 2 days for a complex software.
 Implementation depends on how much data should be tracked and how easy it is to add the tracking calls in your software source code.

 Once you deploy your app or software with Matomo tracking, statistics about your software will be available in Real time.
 You will then access all reports such as “Top Pages”, “Goal conversions”, “Locations & Provider” and other standard Matomo reports.